 Photo： Iwakura Chichi-sugi

-The Oki Islands in Shimane Prefecture consists of 4 inhabited islands and a dozen of uninhabited islands.
+The Oki Islands in Shimane Prefecture consists of 4 inhabited islands and a dozen uninhabited islands.

-Due to their geological heritage, the Oki Islands were designated a UNESCO Global Geopark.
+Due to their geological heritage, the Oki Islands have been designated a UNESCO Global Geopark.

-When you set foot in Oki, you will encounter a deep forest, home to Chichi-sugi, a mysterious 800-year old Japanese cedar tree, the coasts of Shirashima, and Jodogaura.
+When you set foot in Oki, you'll encounter a deep forest, home to Chichi-sugi, a mysterious 800-year old Japanese cedar tree, the coasts of Shirashima, and Jodogaura.

 The Oki Islands appear at 0:21 in the video.

-The following spot is called Tachikuekyo, a narrow gorge with a beautiful suspension bridge and spires of uniquely-shaped rocks rising high into the air.
+Next is Tachikuekyo, a narrow gorge with a beautiful suspension bridge and spires of uniquely-shaped rocks rising high into the air.

 It's a great place to visit because of its five hundred Arhat statues and Reikoji temple.